Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Handling noisy measurement data

-We have now presented a direct data-driven control method that allows to synthesize LPV controllers directly from noise-infected measurement data.
+We have now presented a direct data-driven control method that allows to synthesize LPV controllers directly from noisy measurement data.
 Moreover, the extension of this result towards the earlier presented performance metrics is straight-forward.
-This allows for real-life application of our methods, as is already demonstrated in~\cite{Verhoek2022_DDLPVstatefb_experiment}.
+This allows for real-world application of our proposed data-driven controller synthesis methods under measurement noise as has been demonstrated in~\cite{Verhoek2022_DDLPVstatefb_experiment}.

-Before we conclude this section, we want to remark on the computational complexity and conservatism of the bound on $\epsilon$.
-As remarked in~\cite{dePersisTesi2020}, the bound $\frac{\alpha^2}{4+2\alpha}>\epsilon$ can be theoretically conservative.
-Increasing the SNR in the data-dictionary, which can be accomplished by, e.g., increasing $\Nd$ or the magnitude of $u_k$ and $x_k$ (assuming $\varepsilon_k$ to be independent of $u_k$ and $x_k$), while maximizing for $\alpha$ can minimize the conservativeness of the conclusions drawn from Theorem~\ref{thm:noise}.
-Moreover, as the SDP of Proposition~\ref{prop:noiselmi} grows with $\Nd$, one can make the trade-off between conservatism and computational complexity.
+Before we conclude this section, we want to remark on the computational complexity and conservatism of the bound on~$\epsilon$.
+As remarked in~\cite{dePersisTesi2020}, the bound $\frac{\alpha^2}{4+2\alpha}>\epsilon$ can be theoretically conservative, which is due to~\eqref{eq:pfth7:bound}.
+This means that, although there exists a stabilizing LPV controller and $\alpha$ for $\frac{\alpha^2}{4+2\alpha}>\epsilon$, the conditions of Proposition~\ref{prop:noiselmi} are not guaranteed to be feasible for this particular $\alpha$.
+Increasing the SNR in the data-dictionary, which can be accomplished by, e.g., increasing the magnitude of $u_k$ and $x_k$ (assuming $\varepsilon_k$ to be independent of $u_k$ and $x_k$), can make the conditions of Proposition~\ref{prop:noiselmi} feasible for larger a $\alpha$.
+Also note that maximizing for $\alpha$ while solving the synthesis problem, implies that the resulting controller is robust against higher noise levels.
+Finally, as the SDP of Proposition~\ref{prop:noiselmi} grows with $\Nd$, one can make the trade-off between robustness and computational complexity.

+{To give a comparative indication of the computational complexity that is required to solve the data-driven synthesis problems presented in this paper, we provide the dimensions of the involved LMIs in Table~\ref{tab:dims}.

+These numbers show that, in the noise-free case, the computational complexity is mainly dependent on the size of the system.
+For the noisy case, however, the computational complexity also grows with $\Nd$.
+The synthesis LMIs in~\cite{verhoek2024decoupling, MillerSznaier2022}, where only process disturbances can be handled, do not grow with $\Nd$, which gives a computational advantage to these methods at the expense of more restrictive noise assumptions. }